|

 Here are a few helpful hints to keep in mind when developing your household budget:

 Find out where your money is really going, now.
 Make a comprehensive list of all your household expenses.
 Keeping receipts each week for all your spending is a good way to establish an accurate record of your spending habits.
 Include everything, from large expenses such as car repayments right down to the small things that add up, like buying your lunch, take away coffees or lotto tickets.
+Determine your goals, both long and short term and calculate how much money you will need to achieve them.
+Make a conscience effort to allocate funds towards those goals and look for areas in your budget where money can be re-directed to help you achieve them as quickly as possible.
+Think about the value of the money you spend.
+A seemingly small amount, such as $3.00 spent on a take away coffee each day equates to $1095.00 a year that could have been re-directed into your real goals, such as paying off your mortgage sooner!

 Consolidate or eliminate debt.
 If you're paying high interest and charges for credit cards, car loans, personal loans and other debt, you could be wasting lots of valuable money!
 Consolidating all your debts into one place will save duplicating fees and interest charges and will leave you with one (probably smaller) overall payment.
 Royal Guardian can help you consolidate your additional debts.
 Call the Royal Guardian Variations Team direct on 02 9715 4788 for more information.
+Insurance is a necessary evil in the household budget, but it's also an area where substantial savings can be made if you're a bit smarter about the way you approach it:

-• Shop around when your renewals are due, instead of automatically renewing them with the same provider each year.
+- Shop around when your renewals are due, instead of automatically renewing them with the same provider each year.
 You may find that premiums differ considerably between providers for similar coverage.

-• Some insurance providers also offer multi-policy discounts.
+- Some insurance providers also offer multi-policy discounts.
 Take this into consideration if you have more than one policy.
 An overall saving might be made if you have your car, home, contents and possibly even health insurance with the same provider.

-• Consider raising your excess if it reduces your premium.
+- Consider raising your excess if it reduces your premium.
 With a bit of luck, it's unlikely you'll need to make a claim, so the savings you make on the reduced premium will remain in your pocket and in your budget for other things.

 Food/Grocery shopping is a necessary and ongoing expense in the budget.
 By saving as little as $20 a week on your purchases, you can save over $1000 a year!
 Here are some tips on how to achieve this:

-• Plan and shop weekly, make a list and stick to it.
+- Plan and shop weekly, make a list and stick to it.
 By doing this, you'll get all the things you actually need in one trip and avoid the temptation to pick up those 'little extras' (which can really add up) when you drop into the shop on your way home at night.
 You'll also avoid getting stuck in the habit of buying more expensive 'convenience' foods.
 You'll also save petrol by reducing the number of trips you make to the grocery store.

-• Shop at the cheapest location.
+- Shop at the cheapest location.
 Do some research into the overall costs at the stores in your area.
 You may find you save as much as 15 - 20% on identical grocery items just by shopping at the cheaper location.
 Don't throw away good money simply because you're in the habit of shopping at a particular store

-• Consider store/generic brands.
+- Consider store/generic brands.
 In most instances, the quality of generic brands is comparable to the big name brands and they are considerably less expensive.
 Also look on the lower shelves for less expensive versions of the same goods.
 The most expensive brands are located at eye level and are within easy reach on the shelves.

-• If you buy soft drinks, buy them in bulk off the shelves in the supermarket, not cold out of the fridge.
+- If you buy soft drinks, buy them in bulk off the shelves in the supermarket, not cold out of the fridge.
 You pay more for having the supermarket chill them for you.
 This also applies to alcohol at the bottle shop.
 Allow the time to chill wines/beer at home and always buy by the case/dozen.
 This will save you between $5 and $50 depending on your purchase.

-• When items you use on a regular basis are on sale, stock up!
+- When items you use on a regular basis are on sale, stock up!
 But make sure you don't stock up on things you only use occasionally just because they're 'on sale'.
 It will only make an unnecessary dent in your cashflow and take up shelf space!

-• Allow a realistic budget for your weekly grocery shop, then go to the store with cash only.
+- Allow a realistic budget for your weekly grocery shop, then go to the store with cash only.
 This will force you to take notice of what you're actually putting in your trolley and stick to your budget.
 The last thing you want is to get to the checkout with a trolley load of goods that you don't have the cash to pay for!

 Clothing is another necessary and ongoing expense in the budget, especially if you have children, but with some careful planning and savvy choices, there are savings to be made.
 Here are a few basic money saving ideas for this area of your household budget:

-• Buy separates and co-ordinate.
+- Buy separates and co-ordinate.
 You can make numerous combinations with a few well-matched items.
 Buy the best quality clothing and shoes your budget will allow, so that your clothes will last a few seasons.

-• Consider second hand and factory outlets.
+- Consider second hand and factory outlets.
 Pre-loved designer clothing outlets are great places to buy good quality, good label clothing at a fraction of the original retail price.
 Often only a season out of date, they are still fashionable and still in good condition.
 Factory outlets are also a good place to purchase end of line or seconds clothes/shoes.
 They are almost always cheaper than the regular retail outlets.

-• Buy a season ahead.
+- Buy a season ahead.
 Towards the end of current seasons, stores run sales on clothing and shoes to make room for new season lines.
 It's a great time to shop for the following year and put the items away.
 Beware to only buy staple items that you need and feel confident will fit the following season.
 It's not saving money if you don't end up getting any use out of it!

-• Stay away from trendy fashions.
+- Stay away from trendy fashions.
 Buy 'classic' colours and styles that will stay in fashion longer than the latest trends.

-• Allow a season budget.
+- Allow a season budget.
 Make a list and shop once during a season for the items you need, rather than getting caught out shopping for things you really don't need simply because you happen to be passing a shop window and you see something that appeals.
 If your budget allows, leave an amount of money from your seasonal budget aside to cover the few items you might see during the season that you 'must have'.

-• Don't hoard!
+- Don't hoard!
 At the end of a season, go through your wardrobes and take out items that no longer fit or didn't get worn during the season.
 These are great items to collect for a garage sale.
 It requires a little effort and planning, but garage sales are wonderful ways to get your hands on some extra cash for items that are usually just collecting dust or taking up space around your home.
 One mans trash is another mans treasure!

 GENERAL MONEY SAVING IDEAS